2003 Little League World Series

 The 2003 Little League World Series took place between August 15 and August 24 in South Williamsport, Pennsylvania.
 The Musashi-Fuchu Little League of Tokyo, Japan, defeated the East Boynton Beach Little League of Boynton Beach, Florida, in the championship game of the 57th Little League World Series.

 Notable players

 The following LLWS players later appeared in Major League Baseball (MLB):

 Teams

-Between five and twelve quailcation take part in 16 regional qualification tournaments, which vary in format depending on region.
-In the United States, the qualification tournaments are in the same format as the Little League World Series itself: a round-robin tournament followed by an elimination round to determine the regional champion.
+Between five and twelve qualification games took part in 16 regional qualification tournaments, which varied in format depending on region.
+In the United States, the qualification tournaments were in the same format as the Little League World Series itself: a round-robin tournament followed by an elimination round to determine the regional champion.